mermatriarchy/timesheet_tracker/README.md

 These instructions assume macOs as the operating system & that a user has React & Ruby on Rails installed.
 Download/pull the folder down from the repo and run:<br>
 `bundle install`<br>
-You might need to run<br>
+You might need to run:<br>
 `yarn install --check-files`<br>
 before<br>
 `rake db:schema:load db:seed`<br>
 To see the app running, run:<br>
 `rails s` or `rails server`<br>
-from the root directory and open a browser tab at<br>
+from the root directory and open a browser tab at:<br>
 `localhost:3000`<br>
 (or wherever you default port runs)